jupyter-book/jupyter-book/docs/intro.md

 The source files can be [found on GitHub](https://github.com/executablebooks/quantecon-mini-example/) in the [docs directory](https://github.com/executablebooks/quantecon-mini-example/tree/master/mini_book/docs).
-These files are written in [MyST markdown](content/myst), an extension of the Jupyter Notebook markdown, that allows for additional scientific markup.
+These files are written in [MyST Markdown](content/myst), an extension of the Jupyter Notebook Markdown, that allows for additional scientific markup.
 They could alternatively have been written directly as Jupyter notebooks.

 **Build the demo book**